 Common names: Red or White mahogany, East African Mahogany, Nyasaland mahogany.

 Family: Meliaceae (Mahogany family).
 This family of shrubs and small trees has 50+ genera and 570+ species.
-In southern Africa, there are about 6 genera and 11 species including Nymania, Trichilia, Khaya and Ekebergia.
+In southern Africa, there are about 6 genera and 11 species including Ekebergia, Nymania, Khaya and Trichilia.
 Perhaps the best-known local alien tree in this family is the seringa (Melia azedarach).
-This tree is now considered invasive.
+This tree is now considered invasive in the RSA.
 Most trees are evergreen and Leaves are large, simple or compound, lack stipules and are usually alternate.
-They are situated in a large cluster or on short shoots.
+They occur in a large cluster or on short shoots.
 The bisexual or unisexual Flowers are regular, axillary and solitary.
-The calyx has 4-5 sepals, which are free to near the base.
-The 4 petals are imbricate (having regularly arranged, overlapping edges).
-The 5 to many stamens are free except at the base and the anthers are attached in the middle.
-The superior ovary has a simple style, which ends in a disc-like or head-like or lobed stigma.
+The Calyx has 4-5 sepals, which are free to near the base.
+The 4 Petals are imbricate (having regularly arranged, overlapping edges).
+The 5 to many Stamens are free except at the base and the Anthers are attached in the middle.
+The superior Ovary has a simple Style, which ends in a disc-like, head-like or lobed Stigma.
 The Fruit is a capsule or a drupe and may be winged or have a pulpy covering.

 Conservation Status: In the IUCN Red List it is listed as Vulnerable.

-Flowers are sweet scented, whitish, actinomorphic (regular, symmetrical.
-Perianth, the calyx and corolla, are divisible into 3 or more identical sectors) and occur in Panicles (indeterminate, branched inflorescences with stalked flowers) in large numbers.
-They occur near the ends of branches.
+The sweet scented Flowers are whitish, actinomorphic (regular, symmetrical.
+Perianth, the calyx and corolla, are divisible into 3 or more identical sectors).
+Large numbers occur in Panicles (indeterminate, branched inflorescences with stalked flowers) near the ends of branches.
 The flowers are monoecious (having both male and female reproductive organs on the same plant) and unisexual.
 They are about 1cm in diameter.
 The male and female flowers are very similar.
 Each white flower is small up to 1cm wide and aromatic.
 Floral parts are in 4’s or 5’s.
 The Calyx is small and the sepals are joined close to the base and never completely cover the corolla in the bud.
 The Corolla contains free, erect, twisted Petals up to 6mm long.
-Male Flowers have Stamens that are joined to form a tube, which may reach 6mm in length.
-The staminal tube has a swollen middle and narrowing top which is urn shaped.
+Male Flowers have joined Stamens forming a tube, which may reach 6mm in length.
+The staminal urn-shaped tube has a swollen middle and narrowing top.
 The Disc (a more or less fleshy or elevated development of the receptacle) in is cushion shaped in male flowers it.
 It is less conspicuous in Female Flowers.
 Here there is a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma) with a superior Ovary that has 4-5 locules – each with 12-18 ovules.
 There is a single short Style and the Stigma has a disc shaped head.
 (Sep-Dec).